-Use IoT devices to stream live data from points throughout the supply chain, providing up-to-the-minute information on inventory levels, production status and transportation conditions.
+Use IoT devices to stream live data from points throughout the supply chain, providing up-to-the-minute information on inventory levels, production status, and transportation conditions.
+Deploy a robust data streaming infrastructure to ensure seamless and low-latency transmission of critical information.

-Enable continuous updates of location data to gain instant visibility into the movement and status of materials.
+Enable location data continuous updating, offering instant visibility into the movement and status of materials.